KingDragoness/travellertime-moddingkit/README.md

-# Traveller Time Modding Kit [Pre-Alpha]
+# Ghost of the Seas Modding Kit [Alpha]

-Traveller of Time allows for modders to create islands, vehicle, database or items.
+Ghost of the Seas allows for modders to create islands, vehicle, database or items.

 **Current version:** Pre-Alpha 0.3.6